pkielblock/pkielblock/README.md

 ## About Me 🧑🏻‍💻
 * 👦 I'm 21 years old.
 * 🎓 Technical in Systems Development and Graduated in Analysis and Systems Development.
-* 📚 I Speak English and Portuguese.
+* 📚 I'm fluent in English and Portuguese.

 ## Website 🌐
  * You can find my website here 👉 [kielblock.dev](https://kielblock.dev/)